Why Your Savings Account Is Quietly Losing Money

 Your money is losing its ability to buy things.
 And the math isn't even close.

-The average U.S. savings account pays 0.01% interest per year (FDIC, 2025).
-Inflation typically runs 3% or higher.
+The national average savings account pays 0.38% a year (FDIC, July 2026).
+Inflation is running at 3.36% (BLS, July 2026).
 That gap means $10,000 in a standard savings account loses roughly $300 in real purchasing power every single year.
 Your bank isn't protecting your money.
 It's watching it shrink.
+And with the typical American holding just $8,000 in the bank, that quiet erosion hits almost everyone.

 How Much Does a Savings Account Actually Pay?

-The national average interest rate on a standard savings account is 0.01% per year, according to the FDIC's national rate survey as of late 2025.
-Some of the biggest banks in the country, Chase, Bank of America, Wells Fargo, pay this rate or barely above it.
+The national average interest rate on a standard savings account is 0.38% per year, according to the FDIC's national rate survey effective July 20, 2026.
+Money market accounts average 0.65%.
+Interest checking averages 0.07%.

 Let's make that number real.
-If you have $10,000 in a savings account earning 0.01%, your bank pays you one dollar per year in interest.
+If you have $10,000 in a savings account earning the national average, your bank pays you about $38 per year in interest.

 Read more: What Is Purchasing Power?